 Trouble sleeping?
 We all know how essential it is to get plenty of sleep, but how often does that happen for you?
 Given your busy life and all the stress around raising a family, it might seem impossible.
 Once you finally get into bed, do you lie awake with your thoughts and worries?
 Is that when the stress of your life comes sneaking in?
-If you’re having trouble sleeping, you are not alone.
-The good news is there’s a lot you can do.

 Not only do you need enough sleep, but the quality of your sleep is critical.
 You need to sleep deeply so your body can regenerate.
 Poor sleep will raise your cortisol levels, mess with your hormones, weaken your immune system and your memory, and increase your risk for chronic disease.
 There’s also an interesting link between too little sleep and weight gain.